rhysd/actionlint/docs/checks.md

   no_type_input:
 ```

-`github.event.inputs` and `inputs` are typed as follows from these definitions:
+`inputs` is typed as follows from these definitions:

 ```
 {